Video & Media

 Instant Revocation

 When someone's involvement with the production ends, their access should end immediately.
-Fast.io allows one-click revocation that takes effect instantly across all shared links and folders.
+Fast.io allows one-click revocation that takes effect across all shared links and folders.
 The footage remains in place; only the access changes.

 Interface showing frame-accurate comments on a video file